Siphon880gh/workout-player/README.md

 <a target="_blank" href="https://www.linkedin.com/in/weng-fung/" rel="nofollow"><img src="https://camo.githubusercontent.com/0f56393c2fe76a2cd803ead7e5508f916eb5f1e62358226112e98f7e933301d7/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f4c696e6b6564496e2d626c75653f7374796c653d666c6174266c6f676f3d6c696e6b6564696e266c6162656c436f6c6f723d626c7565" alt="Linked-In" data-canonical-src="https://img.shields.io/badge/LinkedIn-blue?style=flat&amp;logo=linkedin&amp;labelColor=blue" style="max-width:10ch;"></a>
 <a target="_blank" href="https://www.youtube.com/user/Siphon880yt/" rel="nofollow"><img src="https://camo.githubusercontent.com/0bf5ba8ac9f286f95b2a2e86aee46371e0ac03d38b64ee2b78b9b1490df38458/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f596f75747562652d7265643f7374796c653d666c6174266c6f676f3d796f7574756265266c6162656c436f6c6f723d726564" alt="Youtube" data-canonical-src="https://img.shields.io/badge/Youtube-red?style=flat&amp;logo=youtube&amp;labelColor=red" style="max-width:10ch;"></a>

-Saved a bunch of exercise video links from Facebook, Instagram, Youtube, TikTok, and Vimeo?
-You might never get to it or it would take a lot of effort to organize them.
-With this app, you're simply saving the links into text files and the app can play through the exercises like an entire workout you can follow along.
-A video can be clipped at specific timemarks if it contains irrelevant content.
-The video links can be accompanied with countdowns and rep counts if you want a full workout played to you.
-The idea is that you may not be familiar with these exercises but the app can instruct you through the video links you compile.
+Saved a bunch of picture links and exercise video links?
+You might never get to it.
+But with this app, you're saving the links into text files and the app will create a workout with instructions you can follow along.
+For a list of supported video links, refer to: Supported Videos.

+If a video is too long, you can add specific timemarks to the exercise at the text file.
+The app can play a clip of the video.

+You can have a more helpful workout by adding countdowns and rep counts into the text file.

+The idea is that you may not be familiar with these exercises that you collected from picture and video links, but the app can instruct you and get you moving.

 ## Supported Videos: